KevinHern/AI-Deployment-NodeJS/Multiple_Inputs_Outputs/README.md

 ```

 ## How to make the AI work
-The AI is a simple linear regression predictor.
-It receives 2 float numbers and outputs 2 results.
+The AI is taken from this [colab](https://colab.research.google.com/drive/18PRazHTScDXssD7slDBlZTDXizNxszqK).
+It receives 2 float numbers and outputs 2 float numbers.
 The app listens on the port 16000 and by default, it runs locally on your machine (127.0.0.1).
 Use an app like Postman and send a POST request to the said port and IP address:

 http://127.0.0.1:16000/predict

-In the body, send a json with the following format:
+In the body, send a JSON with the following format:

 ```json
 {